PRL-PRG/codedj-parasite/README.md

 > NOTE: This is dangerous.
 Once the datastore is reverted, all extra data is lost.
 Not available in interactive mode.

+### `update-project` name [--force]

+Updates given project, possibly forcefully.
+Loads the required substore mappings as needed.
+The project name is matched in the same way as `show-project`.

 ### `active-projects` [days = 90]

 Displays a large csv that displays per substore and total number of projects, valid projects and active projects.
 Project is considered active if it has at least one commit no older than `days` before now.